marianogabitto/Lightning/README.md

 python setup.py build_ext --inplace

 the following file contains more information regarding the installation of the C++ core LightningF/Utils/QT/README.txt .

+# Requirements

+For completion, we are including some of the requirements needed to run the software.

+# Examples

+F